Belief Acquisition as Stochastic Filtering: Conclusion

 \section{Conclusion}

-In this paper, we presented a framework for investigating the space of filtering algorithms.
-In particular, we presented the factored conditional filter, a filtering algorithm having three basic versions, for simultaneously tracking states and estimating parameters in high-dimensional state spaces.
+In this paper, we outlined a theory of empirical beliefs which provides a suitable framework for belief acquisition.
+Taking the viewpoint of belief acquisition as stochastic filtering, we presented a framework for investigating the space of filtering algorithms.
+In particular, we presented the factored conditional filter, a filtering algorithm having three versions, for simultaneously tracking states and estimating parameters in high-dimensional state spaces.
 The conditional nature of the algorithm is used to estimate parameters and the factored nature is used to decompose the state space into low-dimensional subspaces in such a way that filtering on these subspaces gives distributions whose product is a good approximation to the distribution on the entire state space.
 We provided experimental results on tracking epidemics and estimating parameters in large contact networks that show the effectiveness of our approach.

 There are several directions for future work.
-First, the three variations of the factored conditional particle filter we have presented are essentially the simplest possible algorithms that are both factored and conditional.
+First, the three variations of the factored conditional filter we have presented are essentially the simplest possible algorithms that are both factored and conditional.
 It is likely that there are numerous improvements and optimizations that could be made to them.
-Typical such elaborations for a local particle filter intended for applications in the field of geophysics and similar in nature to the factored particle filter here are given by \citeA{poterjoy-wicker-buehner}.
-While that algorithm is specialized to numerical weather prediction, it seems likely that many of the improvements and optimizations of \citeA{poterjoy-wicker-buehner} will also apply to the algorithm here.
+Typical such elaborations for a local particle filter intended for applications in the field of geophysics and similar in nature to the factored particle filter here are given in \cite{poterjoy-wicker-buehner}.
+While that algorithm is specialized to numerical weather prediction, it seems likely that many of the improvements and optimizations in \cite{poterjoy-wicker-buehner} will also apply to the algorithm here.

-Second, the factored conditional particle filter needs further theoretical foundations beyond that of \citeA{lloyd-empirical-beliefs}. \citeA{Crisan:2017,Crisan:2018} give convergence theorems for the nested particle filter that is similar to the conditional particle filter presented here.
-Also \citeA{rebeschini}, and \citeA{Rebeschini:2015} give an error approximation bound for their local particle filter, which is similar to the factored particle filter here.
-For our factored conditional particle filter, what is needed are convergence/error bound results that combine the results of \citeA{Crisan:2017,Crisan:2018}, \citeA{rebeschini}, and \citeA{Rebeschini:2015}.
-Bounds on the approximations introduced by variational filters also needs investigation.